crispinalan/tikicalendar/README.md

 ## Startup Applications

-Add Tiki Calendar to your start-up programs to read out events when the computer is switched on.
+Add Tiki Calendar to your start-up programs to read out the date and any event details when the computer is switched on.

 With the GNOME desktop use the GNOME "Tweak Tool" to add Tiki Calendar to your startup applications if required.